Tirzepatide monograph · Evidence review

 Zepbound comes in more than one format, and a couple of steps differ between them.
 Most people get the single-dose prefilled pen: you pull off a cap, press it flat against your skin, and a hidden needle delivers the dose automatically.
 Some people are prescribed Zepbound in a single-dose vial, where you draw the dose up yourself with a separate syringe and needle.
 The FDA label covers both presentations and includes the official, step-by-step Instructions for Use for each1.
 Whichever you have, the medicine and the schedule are identical — only the delivery device changes.

-One thing is true for every version: Zepbound is **once weekly, not daily**.
+One thing is true for every version: Zepbound is once weekly, not daily.
 Pick a day that is easy to remember and stick with it.
-You can inject at **any time of day, with or without meals**1.
+You can inject at any time of day, with or without meals1 — for why the specific hour barely matters and the one rule for switching days, see the best time and day to inject tirzepatide.

 The step-by-step: Zepbound prefilled pen